kevindublin/etchedpress/content/shop/zack-rearick-poems.md

-Title: Poems in Which I am Chopped up by Zack Rearick
+Title: Poems in Which I Am by Zack Rearick
 Book: Poems in Which I am Chopped up
 Writer: Zack Rearick
 Thumbnail: /static/images/chopped-cover.jpg